 Ask your child to choose a number card, then go and collect that many objects.
-You could have a rule, such as all the objects must be red, or you must be able to wear them to put the cake on.
+You could have a rule, such as all the objects must be red, or you must be able to wear them.

 See if there's a bigger plate